 I was the only two-time West Virginia Conference Defensive Player of the Year in West Liberty football history.
 I still hold the school’s career records of 47 quarterback sacks and 74.5 tackles-for-loss.

 After graduating from West Liberty, I was the 2002 af2 Lineman of the Year after recording a staggering 27.5 sacks for the Cape Fear (N.C.)
 Wildcats, believed to be a single-season pro football record.
 I enjoyed a eight-year career in the Arena Football League and hold records for quarterback sacks and forced fumbles.
 An AFL All-Rookie Team honoree in 2003 and a second-team All-AFL pick in 2005, I led the league in forced fumbles twice and ranked among the AFL sack leaders throughout my career.

-After my playing career I have coach over 15 years including college, high school, and current in National Arena League for the Orlando Predators.
+After my playing career I have coach over 16 years including college, high school, and I am currently the Defensive Coordinator for the Orlando Predators in National Arena League.